AndrewEllis93/Print-Tuning-Guide/README.md

 # Introduction

 Much of this guide is specific to Voron printers running Klipper.
-Rather than re-hashing concepts already described in Voron documentation, I will be frequently linking to it and adding additional information and methods that utilize those concepts.
+Rather than re-hashing concepts already described in Voron/Klipper documentation, I will be frequently linking to them and adding additional information and methods that utilize those concepts.

-Slicer screenshots are taken in SuperSlicer, but any concepts should directly translate to any slicer of your choosing.

 This is not intended to be an ultimate guide to everything, rather a guide to address common mistakes and confusion I see in the Voron Discord.